-- Aiding compliance in taking prescribed medications.
+- Aiding compliance in taking prescribed generic, maintenance medications.

 - Reducing the cost of member copayments.

 - Requiring fewer trips to the pharmacy.

-• Allowing the member to obtain a larger quantity of a drug for a chronic condition (e.g., hypertension).
+• Allowing the member to obtain a larger quantity of generic, maintenance drugs for chronic conditions (e.g., hypertension).

 Prescribers are encouraged to write prescriptions for a three-month supply when appropriate for the member.